College Park, South Australia

-College Park (previously "College Town") is a small, leafy, residential eastern suburb of Adelaide, South Australia in the City of Norwood Payneham St Peters.
-It is among the most expensive suburban areas in South Australia, with a median sale price of 1.8 million as of 2015.
+College Park (previously "College Town") is a small, leafy, residential eastern suburb of Adelaide, South Australia, in the City of Norwood Payneham St Peters.
+It is among the most expensive suburbs in South Australia, with a median sale price of $3.3 million as of 2024.College Park, is home to two of the city's most expensive streets: Trinity Street and Marlborough Street.

+St. Peter's College in Adelaide,located in the suburb of Hackney, adjacent to the suburb of College Park.
+The suburbs of College Park and St. Peters were named after the school.